 Jake Plays Songs by:

-AC/DC, Alice In Chains, The Allman Brothers Band, America, Audioslave, Badfinger, Barenaked Ladies, The Beatles, Blur, The Bogmen, David Bowie, Bruno Mars, The B-52s, Cake, The Cars, Cheap Trick, The Clash, Elvis Costello, Counting Crows, Cracker, Jim Croce, Crowded House, The Cure, Deadeye Dick, Devo, Dishwalla, The Doobie Brothers, The Doors, Eagles, Electric Six, Everclear, Five Man Electrical Band, Foo Fighters, Franz Ferdinand, Peter Gabriel, Grateful Dead, Green Day, Huey Lewis & The News, Billy Idol, Incubus, James, Jane’s Addiction, Billy Joel, The Killers, Kings Of Leon, Kiss, Knockout Drops, Lenny Kravitz, Live, Loverboy, John Mellencamp, Men At Work, Midnight Oil, Steve Miller Band, Modern English, Van Morrison, O.A.R., Oasis, OK Go, OutKast, Pearl Jam, Tom Petty & The Heartbreakers, Phish, The Police, The Presidents Of The United States Of America, Elvis Presley, The Proclaimers, Queen, Radiohead, The Ramones, Red Hot Chili Peppers, R.E.M., The Rolling Stones, Bob Seger, Simple Minds, Smashing Pumpkins, The Smithereens, Spacehog, Rick Springfield, Squeeze, Stealers Wheel, Stone Temple Pilots, The Strokes, Sublime, Talking Heads, Tears For Fears, Temple Of The Dog, Thin Lizzy, Toadies, Tommy Tutone, Toto, Traveling Wilburys, U2, Violent Femmes, Weezer, The White Stripes, The Who, Pete Yorn
+AC/DC, Alice In Chains, The Allman Brothers Band, America, Audioslave, Badfinger, Barenaked Ladies, Bon Jovi, The Beatles, Blur, The Bogmen, David Bowie, The B-52s, Cake, The Cars, Cheap Trick, The Clash, Elvis Costello, Counting Crows, Cracker, Jim Croce, Crowded House, The Cure, Deadeye Dick, Devo, Dishwalla, The Doobie Brothers, The Doors, Eagles, Electric Six, Everclear, Five Man Electrical Band, Foo Fighters, Franz Ferdinand, Peter Gabriel, Grateful Dead, Green Day, Huey Lewis & The News, Looking Glass, Billy Idol, Incubus, James, Jane’s Addiction, Billy Joel, The Killers, Kings Of Leon, Kiss, Knockout Drops, Lenny Kravitz, Live, Loverboy, John Mellencamp, Men At Work, Midnight Oil, Steve Miller Band, Modern English, Van Morrison, O.A.R., Oasis, OK Go, OutKast, Pearl Jam, Tom Petty & The Heartbreakers, Phish, The Police, The Presidents Of The United States Of America, Elvis Presley, The Proclaimers, Queen, Radiohead, The Ramones, Red Hot Chili Peppers, R.E.M., The Rolling Stones, Bob Seger, Simple Minds, Smashing Pumpkins, The Smithereens, Spacehog, Rick Springfield, Squeeze, Stealers Wheel, Steely Dan, Stone Temple Pilots, The Strokes, Sublime, Talking Heads, Tears For Fears, Temple Of The Dog, Thin Lizzy, Toadies, Tommy Tutone, Toto, Traveling Wilburys, U2, Violent Femmes, Weezer, The White Stripes, The Who, Pete Yorn

 - Jake and the Moon Men (collaboration with Moonspank)